 Casting resins are most often lower viscosities (though there are some medium viscosity), and these are best for use in floral preservation projects.
-Casting epoxy resins are often a 2:1 ratio, but there are 1:1 casting resins as well.
+Casting epoxy resins are often a 2:1 ratio, but there are 1:1 casting resins (such as iCoat CE4100HV), as well.
 The 2:1 ratios tend to have the thinner viscosity, which offers better bubble release.
 However, just like mentioned above, you can heat the bottles of the casting resins that are medium viscosity to help make them more viscous, which helps to reduce bubbles.

 Deep pouring casting resins come in a variety of ratios depending on brand.
 They can be 2:1, 3:1 or even 4:1 ratios.
 The iCoat Depth we carry, is a 2:1 ratio.
 The deep pour casting resins degas much easier, so are great for, and developed for use in deeper pour type projects, but the downside is they often take a lot longer to cure.
 Deep pour casting resins are not suited for thinner layer type projects.
 Too thin layers (for type of resin) will take a very very long time to cure.
 Although, after initial resin layer is set & flowers are set in place (so they don’t float), a deep pour can often be used to fill the balance of the mould (project & depth dependent), or at very least to reduce number of layers required.

-Many floral preservation artists love working with lower viscosity casting resins, or good bubble release options, since no pressure pot is needed for stunning & clear results.
+Many floral preservation artists love working with lower viscosity casting resins, or good bubble release options (such as iCoat CE4100HV), since no pressure pot is needed for stunning & clear results.
 For best results view and practice the instructions for keeping bubbles to a minimum prior to pouring.